timguarino/Human-Factor-In-Cybersecurity/README.md

 # Human Factor In Cybersecurity
 Companies invest a lot of money into cybersecurity technology.
 They will ensure the latest and greatest tools and processes to avoid any vulnerabilities, only to be thwarted by the inevitable weakest link - humans.
 The research on the Psychology of Human Error, conducted by Stamford University in 2020, revealed that human error was the cause of 88% of cybersecurity data breaches.
-However, according to the 2023 Thales Global Security Study involving nearly 3,000 companies, human error remains a significant factor, causing 55% of data breaches​ (SWEENEY, 2023)​.
+However, according to the 2023 Thales Global Security Study involving nearly 3,000 companies, human error remains a significant factor, causing 55% of data breaches​ (SWEENEY)​.

 ## Case Studies
-to add
+- Sony Pictures
+  - 2014
+  - North Korean nation state hackers stole and released 100 terabytes of data from Sony.
+They sent phishing emails to numerous executives, claiming to be from Apple.
+When the user clicked the link in the email, they were directed to a fake website and entered their credentials.
+Due to victims using the same password for both work and their Apple ID, the attackers were able to access Sony's systems.
+- Facebook and Google
+  - 2013 - 2015
+  - An attacker sent fake invoices to Google and Facebook, posing as a legitimate third-party company that they do business with.
+Over $100 million was stolen from this attack.
+There were no fancy scripts or firwall penetrations; just a sophisticated social engineering attack.

 ## Social Engineering
 - Human Manipulation